scottdelly/passover/haggadah.md

 — Gandhi

 # Rohtza — Wash

-Ready to eat, the hands are washed before the meal, as is required at any meal.
+**Guide**: Ready to eat, the hands are washed before the meal, as is required at any meal.

 # Motzi Matzah — Eating Matzah

-The first food at the meal is the matzah, the unleavened bread.
+**Guide**: The first food at the meal is the matzah, the unleavened bread.
 The usual blessing over bread, Hamotzi, is recited.
 However, before eating the matzah, a second blessing thanking God for the requirement to eat matzah is recited.

 # Maror — Bitter Herbs

-Small pieces of horseradish are dipped into haroset (a sweet paste symbolic of mortar) to indicate that overemphasis on material things results in bitterness.
+**Guide**: Small pieces of horseradish are dipped into haroset (a sweet paste symbolic of mortar) to indicate that overemphasis on material things results in bitterness.
 Some people mix ground horseradish with charoset.
 Do not recline while eating the marror.

 # Korekh — Hillel Sandwich

-In ancient times, the Talmudic scholar Hillel ate the three symbolic foods (lamb, matzah, and bitter herbs) together so that each mouthful contained all three.
+**Rabbi**: In ancient times, the Talmudic scholar Hillel ate the three symbolic foods (lamb, matzah, and bitter herbs) together so that each mouthful contained all three.
 Thus the symbols of slavery and liberation were intermingled.
 Now that we do not have the Paschal lamb, we eat just the matzah and horseradish in a “Hillel sandwich.”
 No special blessing is said, but we do read the words recalling Hillel’s practice.

 ## The third cup of wine